Syathiban/BearCaveRiddle/README.md

 # BearCaveRiddle
 This is a small Riddle that you can solve if you are smart enough.
+This game was made with JavaFX.